Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this study, we proposed EEG-GraphAdapter (EGA), a method designed to efficiently solve healthcare-related downstream tasks with EEG signals by introducing a GNN model that learns the relationships between EEG sensors.
 With a GNN-based module as an adapter, we efficiently utilized pre-trained models, such as BENDR, that capture the time-series representation of EEG signals.
 This allowed for efficient learning of EEG representations tailored to each downstream task with minimal computational cost.
-Through experiments on four downstream tasks, EGA demonstrated superior accuracy with shorter training times compared to models that fine-tuned only the BENDR model or fine-tuned both the BENDR and GNN models.
+Through experiments on the two downstream tasks, EGA demonstrated both superior accuracy and shorter training times compared to the baseline that fully fine-tuned BENDR.
 These results highlight the effectiveness of EGA in achieving high performance with reduced computational requirements.

 As for future work, we aim to evaluate the broader applicability of the proposed EGA across various pre-trained models and downstream tasks.
-While this study employed the convolution-based BENDR model as the pre-trained model, we will explore other Transformer-based models such as BrainWave (Brant-2).
+While this study employed the convolution-based BENDR model as the pre-trained model, we will explore other Transformer-based models such as BrainWave (Brant-2)\cite{brainwave}.
 Given that Transformer-based models typically require substantial computational resources for fine-tuning, the graph adapter may prove even more effective in such contexts.
 Additionally, we plan to evaluate and verify the performance of EGA in other healthcare-related downstream tasks, where the relationship between EEG sensors is considered to have a significant impact on the prediction results.
 For instance, in autism spectrum disorder (ASD), weak functional connectivity between the frontal and temporal lobes or between the cerebral hemispheres has been observed.
 In contrast, abnormalities in functional connectivity between the prefrontal cortex and the striatum have been observed in attention deficit hyperactivity disorder (ADHD).
 Since the amount of EEG data sets related to neurological disorders is often limited, the effect of introducing EGA could be particularly pronounced in these cases.
+Therefore, EGA offers a promising approach for resource-limited clinical EEG applications, paving the way for more accurate and scalable neurological disorder detection.